stevenrskelton/scala3-aws-lambda-dynamodb-importer/README.md

-# aws-lambda-dynamo-import
+# scala3-aws-lambda-dynamodb-importer
-Lambda function that inserts new items into a DynamoDB table
+AWS Lambda function that handles URL POST requests to insert items into a DynamoDB table.